hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

-Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behaviour with respect to large iteration values.
+Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behavior with respect to large iteration values.
 Validating resolvers SHOULD treat the zone as insecure when processing NSEC3 records with iterations larger than 100.
 Note that this significantly decreases